Neptune High School: Boys' basketball

 The Neptune High School boys' basketball team has a storied history, securing multiple NJSIAA state championships across different group classifications.

 In 1949, the team captured the Group II state championship, defeating Merchantville High School 47–45 in the semifinals and Millburn High School 62–59 in the final.

 In 1981, Neptune went undefeated, finishing with a 29–0 record and claiming the Group IV title with a 60–55 win over Malcolm X Shabazz High School at Princeton University's Jadwin Gymnasium.
-Bob Braun scored 22 points, Kevin Thomas added 20, and Gabriel contributed 11 in the victory.

-Led by Taquan Dean, the 2002 team won the Group III championship with an 84–58 win over Weequahic High School at the Louis Brown Athletic Center.
+The 2002 team won the Group III championship with an 84–58 win over Weequahic High School at the Louis Brown Athletic Center.
 They advanced to the Tournament of Champions, where they defeated East Side High School 71–63 in the semifinals before falling 69–49 to St. Anthony High School in the final at Continental Airlines Arena, finishing the season 29–3.

-The team captured another Group III title in 2009 with a win over Teaneck High School.
+The 2009 team captured another Group III title, defeating Teaneck High School by a score of 74–52 at the Rutgers Athletic Center.
+They advanced to the Tournament of Champions and lost to Lenape High School 41–40 in the first round.

 In recent years, Neptune has remained a competitive Shore Conference program under head coach Joe Fagan.
 The 2023–24 season was challenging, ending with a 1–20 overall record and a 0–6 mark in the Shore – B Coastal division.
 The 2024–25 season marked a turnaround, with the team finishing 14–10 overall and 5–5 in the Shore – B Central division, qualifying for the NJSIAA Central Jersey Group 3 playoffs before being eliminated in the first round by Hopewell Valley Central High School.

 Administration

-As of the 2024–25 academic year, the principal of Neptune High School is Tom Decker.
-He has over 23 years of experience in the Neptune Township School District and previously served as a social studies teacher, department chair, and vice principal at Neptune Middle School.
-Decker earned his bachelor's degree from Georgian Court University and a master's degree in Educational Leadership from Thomas Edison State University.
+The principal of Neptune High School is Tom Decker, who has more than 23 years of experience in the Neptune Township School District.
 In 2023, he was recognized as the New Jersey Principals and Supervisors Association (NJPSA) Visionary Assistant Principal of the Year.

 The administrative team includes three vice principals.